 The proposed development will also be visible from the ocean and from public tidelands located approximately 200 feet south of the project site.
-The proposed project will be less obtrusive than several beachfront single family residences located immediately below the subject site, and will be seen in the context of these beachfront residences and other residences on neighboring bluff top lots.
-However, the proposed project will nonetheless be visible from the beach and the ocean and will therefore have an impact on scenic views (Exhibit 14).
+The proposed project will be less obtrusive than several beachfront single-family residences located immediately below the subject site, and will be seen in the context of these beachfront residences and other residences on neighboring bluff top lots.
+However, the proposed project will nonetheless be visible from the beach and the ocean and will therefore have an impact on scenic views (Exhibit 17).

 Section 6.5 (D) of the Malibu LIP requires new development proposed on blufftops to incorporate a setback from the edge of the bluff that avoids and minimizes visual impacts from the beach and ocean below.
 The bluff top setback necessary to protect visual resources may be in excess of, but no less than, the setback necessary to ensure that risk from geologic hazards are minimized for the life of the structure.
-In this case, due to the relative unobtrusiveness of the proposed project, and size constraints of the site, the Commission finds it unnecessary to require a greater setback than the 50 foot minimum setback required to minimize geologic hazards.
-Therefore, in order to ensure that the proposed project is consistent with the requirements of the Malibu LCP, Special Condition Twelve (12) requires the applicant to submit revised plans, for the review and approval of the Executive Director, that eliminate all structural development, with the exception of any proposed decks, patios, and walkways that do not have structural foundations, within 50 feet of the edge of the on site bluff.
-Any proposed decks, patios, and walkways that do not have structural foundations may be located within 50 feet of the bluff edge, but in no case shall extend closer than 15 feet from the bluff edge.
+As discussed above, the minimum 50-foot geologic setback is required pursuant to the bluff development policies and provisions of the LCP.
+In this case, due to the relative unobtrusiveness of the proposed project, and size constraints of the site, the Commission finds that the 50-foot minimum setback required to minimize geologic hazards will also serve to minimize impacts to visual resources from the beach below the site.
+Therefore, in order to ensure that the proposed project is consistent with the requirements of the Malibu LCP, Special Condition Eleven (11) requires the applicant to submit revised plans, for the review and approval of the Executive Director, that show that all structural development, including, but not limited to, the proposed residence, garage, driveway, pools, spa, gazebo, and septic system, are located outside of the bluff setback area, consistent with Section 10.4 D1 of the City of Malibu LIP (50 feet from the edge of the on site bluff).
+As stated in Special Condition Eleven (11), any proposed decks, patios, and walkways that do not have structural foundations may be located within 50 feet of the bluff edge, but in no case shall extend closer than 15 feet from the bluff edge, and the proposed soldier pile system may be located within 50 feet of the bluff edge, as authorized under this permit.